Bradford, Pennsylvania: Recreation

 Bradford is located within miles of the Allegany State Park in New York, the third-largest state park in the United States, and the Allegheny National Forest, the only national forest in Pennsylvania.

 The Tuna Valley Trails Association has constructed several miles of trails in the community, with a master plan of over 50 mi currently being planned, funded and implemented.

 Parks in the city include Callahan Park, with swimming pools, tennis courts and an enclosed ice skating rink, and Hanley Park, with a large playground, horseshoe pits and a skate park.

 The surrounding area has two golf courses, the Pennhills Club in Bradford Township and Pine Acres Golf Course near Marshburg.

+Education

+Its school district is Bradford Area School District.

+University of Pittsburgh at Bradford is in Bradford Township.